 11 Bulletproof Tips to Score Highest Marks in English literature Exams

 In my academics, there is one thing that I learnt the hard way.
-Before enlightenment, I used to believe that being very knowledgeable is prerequisite to score highest marks.
+Before enlightenment, I used to believe that being very knowledgeable is prerequisite to score the highest marks.

 These are my findings which will help you fetch more marks in literature exams:-